Texas Heartbeat Act: Background

 The private civil-enforcement feature of the law was engineered by former Stanford law professor Jonathan F. Mitchell.
 The idea was based on his 2018 Virginia Law Review article, "The Writ-of-Erasure Fallacy", which noted that laws enforced solely by private citizens are nearly impossible to challenge in pre-enforcement lawsuits.
 He later brought this idea to the attention of Mark Lee Dickson, an East Texas anti-abortion pastor, in 2019.
 Dickson was able to persuade the city council of Waskom, Texas, to enact an ordinance that outlawed abortion within city limits through the private civil-enforcement mechanism proposed by Mitchell, although it was mostly a symbolic move as the town had no abortion providers.
-Dickson then championed for similar laws to be passed in other towns and cities in Texas over the following years, including Lubbock, where a Planned Parenthood facility halted abortion procedures following passage of the local law.
+Dickson then championed similar laws in other Texas towns and cities over the following years, including Lubbock, where a Planned Parenthood facility halted abortion procedures following passage of the local law.
 Mitchell helped Hughes draft the bill for the state based on the municipal ordinances he had written as a means of avoiding pre-enforcement judicial scrutiny, primarily by taking state officials out of enforcing the abortion ban and leaving enforcement entirely in the hands of private individuals.

 The bill was a legislative priority of Republican lawmakers for the 2021 regular session, denoted 87(R).
 The Senate version was approved by both houses of the bicameral Texas legislature after the Senate concurred with House amendments.
 Texas governor Greg Abbott signed the bill on May 19, 2021, and it took effect on September 1, 2021.

 Provisions

 The Texas Heartbeat Act contains twelve sections.
 Although the Act is best known for its provisions that outlaw abortion after cardiac activity has been detected, and that authorize private lawsuits against those who violate the Act, the Act includes other provisions that further restrict abortion and deter litigants from challenging abortion laws in court.
-It is regarded as one of the most aggressive and far-reaching pieces of anti-abortion legislation that has ever been enacted.
+It is regarded as one of the most aggressive and far-reaching pieces of anti-abortion legislation ever enacted, even though Texas's later trigger law went further still by banning abortion outright.